-On the state assessment, EL students can be exempt from the ELA portion of the grade 3-10 assessment if they have been enrolled in U.S. schools for less than one year and they participate in the ACCESS for ELLs assessment.
+On the state assessment, EL students can be exempt from the ELA portion of the grade 3-10 assessment if they have been enrolled in U.S. schools for less than one year and they participate in the State ELP assessment.
 The students must still participate in the math and science assessments, but are allowed accommodations like translation to allow them to access the content of the assessment.

-- ii.
-Minimum N-Size (ESEA section 1111(c)(3)(A)): - a.
+a.
 Provide the minimum number of students that the State determines are necessary to be included to carry out the requirements of any provisions under Title I, Part A of the ESEA that require disaggregation of information by each subgroup of students for accountability purposes.